websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-a-responsive-site/creating-mobile-device-rules.md

 1. Click on the ![Options](../../images/icon-options.png) icon next to the desired page then *Configure*.
 1. Click the *Advanced* tab.
 1. Expand the *Mobile Device Rules* section.
-1. Side the toggle to *NO* to choose a different mobile device rule from the parent site.
+1. Slide the toggle to *NO* to choose a different mobile device rule from the parent site.
-1. Click *Select*.
+1. Click *Select* to open the list of families.
+1. Select the families to apply.

     ![Use a different Mobile Device Rule on a page than the parent Site.](./creating-mobile-device-rules/images/04.png)